Kategórie

 Online | free registration

-This webinar is organized by the Slovak National Supercomputing Centre as part of the activities of the EuroCC project. (the National Competence Centre for HPC – NCC Slovakia) in cooperation with NCC Norway and NCC Portugal , and its aim is to foster dialogue among researchers, policymakers, and organizations working with advanced computing technologies.
+This webinar is organized by the Slovak National Supercomputing Centre as part of the activities of the EuroCC project. (the National Competence Centre for HPC – NCC Slovakia) in cooperation with NCC Norway from NCC Portugal , and its aim is to foster dialogue among researchers, policymakers, and organizations working with advanced computing technologies.
 The webinar will be held online in English.

 Abstract: